IronWifi/docs/user_Guide/vouchers.md

 ## Attributes

 RADIUS Attributes assigned to this voucher.
+For more information about attributes visit [this webpage](https://www.ironwifi.com/user-guide/attributes/).

 ## Devices